 - No Balance Transfer Fee or Foreign Transaction Fee.
 Capital One Platinum doesn’t charge balance transfer fees or foreign transaction fees – rare perks in the credit-building category.
 That’s great news for cardholders who wish to transfer balances from other cards or use their Platinum cards outside the U.S.

 - No Penalty APR.
 This card doesn’t carry a penalty APR, which is an excellent benefit if you occasionally miss a payment.
 The OpenSky Secured Visa and Citi Secured Mastercard both carry penalty APRs.

-- Opportunity for Credit Line Increase in 5 Months.
-If you make timely payments on this card, you’re eligible for a credit line increase in as little as 5 months.
+- Opportunity for Credit Line Increase in As Little As 6 Months.
+If you use this card responsibly, you could be eligible for a credit line increase in as little as 6 months.
 Many competing cards make you wait as long as 12 months to request an increase.
 If you’re planning to make a large, time-sensitive purchase, or simply want more month-to-month spending flexibility, a year is a long time to wait.

 - Useful Credit-Monitoring and Credit-Building Tools.
 The free credit score other Capital One CreditWise tools are super-useful for cardholders committed to building – and understanding – their credit.
 Some competing cards, including the BankAmericard Secured Card, don’t come with free credit scores.

 Consider these drawbacks before applying for the Capital One Platinum card.

 - No Rewards.
 Capital One Platinum doesn’t have a cash back or travel rewards program.
 If you want a card designed for building credit and earning rewards, consider Capital One’s QuicksilverOne Cash Rewards Card ($39 annual fee) or the Navy Federal Credit Union nRewards Secured Card (no annual fee).